INL/BlackLab/PLAN.md

             - [ ] metadata fieldtype (numerical or not)
         - [ ] Use JAXB for the metadata (de)serialization?
         - [ ] Isolate custom stuff that BlackLab doesn't use itself?
+    - [ ] Make tokenCount/docCount dynamic while indexing?
     - [ ] (BlackLabIndexIntegrated.getAllRealDocsQuery(): use docId for a better replacement for MatchAllQuery?)

 Where we take the metadata document into account:
 - whenever we iterate over all documents to do something (BlackLabIndex.forEachDocument explicitly skips metadata document)